suent/Carpenter.AzurePipelines/docs/configuration.md

 The version string (without version metadata).
 This value is determined during pipeline execution if `pipelineOperations` contains **VersionSemVer**.

-### Carpenter.Version.IncrementOnRelease

-If true, the patch version is incremented on a release.
-This value is set by the `incrementVersionOnRelease` parameter.
-The default value is **false**.

 ## Continuous Integration